jasonrichdarmawan/ProtocolExample/README.md

     The Models layer is used by the Repositories layer and the DataSource layer.
 The purpose is to define what is expected result from the DataSource layer. i.e. a API response.

     The DataSource layer is used by the Repositories layer.
-The purpose it to get data from somewhere. i.e. from local storage or from an API.
+The purpose is to get data from somewhere. i.e. from local storage or from an API.

     Important: the Repositories layer and the Data layer is optional if the data can be hard coded, then hard code it.